Cancer myth: Nanoparticles in Sunscreen

 Some manufacturers advertise that their sunscreen products do not contain "carcinogenic (cancer-causing) substances" found in other sunscreens.
 Manufacturers of "holistic" and "all-natural" sunscreens most commonly make this claim.

 The substances in question are nanoparticles of titanium dioxide and zinc oxide.
 Nanoparticles are smaller than 100 nanometres (there are a million nanometres in a millimetre) and are invisible to the naked eye.
-Nanoparticles of titanium dioxide (TiO2) and zinc oxide (ZnO) have been used as active ingredients in sunscreens for three decades because they filter ultraviolet (UV)A as well as UV(B) wave length spectra, providing broader protection than any other sun-screening agent.
+Nanoparticles of titanium dioxide (TiO2) and zinc oxide (ZnO) have been used as active ingredients in sunscreens for three decades because they filter ultraviolet (UV)A as well as UV(B), providing broader protection than any other sun-screening agent.

 Ultraviolet (UV) Radiation